alphagov/government-service-design-manual/service-manual/agile/training-and-learning.md

 Training courses are useful to help understand theory, but it’s important to remember that there is no one answer to how to run every project and that training does not equal learning.

-It’s worthwhile to learn a number of tools and techniques and strengthen your understanding with self initiated learning and doing.
+It’s worthwhile to learn a number of tools and techniques and strengthen your understanding with self-initiated learning and doing.

 Some options to think about when training are: